You’ve probably heard that quantum computers can solve problems at speed unfathomable to traditional computers.

 19. The National Quantum Initiative is a 10-year program for federal science agencies to invest in quantum technology.

-One of the essential quantum computing facts is that quantum technology is worth investing for federal science agencies.
+One of the essential quantum computing facts is that quantum technology is worth investing in for federal science agencies.
 Considering that the future will be too much to handle for traditional computers, classic binary logic will not be of much help.

 Therefore, this bill is proposed to guide and instruct the agencies to train people for quantum computing-related jobs by building five institutes dedicated to quantum computing.
 It will also help overcome the pending shortage of professionals.
 This bill is yet to be scheduled for the full vote in the House of Senate.